 The soil pH of the ground should be on the acidic side.
 What should you do if your ground is too alkaline?
 When growing acid-loving plants like mountain laurel, rhododendron, and azalea, it can be helpful to fertilize with a fertilizer such as Holly-Tone, which will acidify the soil over time.

-Mulching will help retain some of that moisture the plant needs.
+Mulching will help retain some of that moisture the plants need.
 The mulch will also keep the soil cool, which mountain laurels like.
 Pine needles and wood chips can both make for excellent mulches.
-Whichever kind of mulch you use, apply a 2-6 inch layer.
-To learn more about mulching choices, consult Selecting the Proper Mulch.
+Whichever kind of mulch you use, apply a 2 to 6 inch layer.

 When planting mountain laurels, do not plant too deeply.
 Make sure the shrub's "crown" (where its trunk meets its roots) is not buried.
 Buried crowns will suffer from rot, and your shrub will die.